Laura's Law

-State Association of Counties chose Nevada County to receive its Challenge Award for implementing Laura's Law.
-Subsequently, in 2011, a National Association of Counties Achievement Award in Health was awarded to Nevada County for the Assisted Outpatient Treatment Program.

 Background

 Laura Wilcox was a 19-year-old college sophomore who had been valedictorian of her high school before going on to study at Haverford College.
 While working at Nevada County's public mental health clinic during her winter break from college, on January 10, 2001, she and two other people were shot to death by Scott Harlan Thorpe, a 40-year-old man who resisted his family's and a social worker's attempt to have him hospitalized when he became increasingly delusional and paranoid.
 Thorpe was found incompetent to stand trial and was sent to Atascadero State Hospital and was later transferred to California's Napa State Hospital.
-After the incident Laura's parents chose to advocate for assisted outpatient treatment of individuals considered to have mental illness.
+After the killings, Laura's parents chose to advocate for assisted outpatient treatment of individuals considered to have mental illness.

 Implementation at county discretion

 The law is only operative in those counties in which the county board of supervisors, by resolution, authorizes its application and makes a finding that no voluntary mental health program serving adults, and no children's mental health program, was reduced in order to implement the law.

+In November 2004, California voters passed Proposition 63, the Mental Health Services Act (MHSA).
+The California Department of Mental Health (DMH) released its draft plan requirements for county mental health administrators on February 15, 2005 and included a provision that would allow MHSA funds to be used for "involuntary services" if certain criteria were met.